tzuehlke/wordle-solver/README.md

 # How to use
 The dictionary will be searched in 3 steps.
 All steps are optional.
 1. Step: use the unsued letters for the "Possible Characters" field.
 The dictionary will be filtert for words, that only conatains this characters.
-1. Step: use the green and orange letters in "Must Characters".
+1. Step: use the green and yellow letters in "Must Characters".
 The wordlist from step 1 will be filtert for words, that contains all the letters in this field only.
 1. Step: if you have positonal information of the letters, you can write them as [regular expression](https://cheatography.com/davechild/cheat-sheets/regular-expressions/).
 You can write `.....` for no positional definition.
-If you have a green letter, you should write the letter as the correct position (e.g. if you have an E at second position, you can write `.E...`).
-If you have an orange letter, it is at the wrong spot but the word contains it at least once and you should write a regex not (e.g. if an A is not correct at the third position, you can write `..[^A]..`).
+If you have a green letter, you should write the letter at the correct position (e.g. if you have an E at second position, you can write `.E...`).
+If you have an yellow letter, it is at the wrong spot but the word contains it at least once and you should write a "not" at the position in regex (e.g. if an A is not correct at the third position, you can write `..[^A]..`).

 |Wordle|Solver|
 |---|---|